PenguinDevs/PenguinEngine/README.md

 <!--moonwave-hide-before-this-line-->

+# ⚠️ No libraries are fully available as of yet, see [this branch](https://github.com/PenguinDevs/PenguinEngine/tree/users/penguindevs/land-vehicles) for the latest changes.

 ## PenguinEngine Purpose
 PenguinEngine is a module script loader for Roblox largely inspired by [Quenty's Nevermore Engine](https://github.com/Quenty/NevermoreEngine), and is designed to be compatible with it.
 This monorepo of packages is merely an extension of Nevermore, and is not a replacement.
 Although, it can still be installed and used standalone from Nevermore.